gingers-have-souls/dotfiles/README.md

 config pull
 ```

-9. For the neovim config you're also going to have to install vim-plug and run `:PlugInstall`.
+9. For the neovim config you're also going to have to install vim-plug and run `:PlugInstall`, as well as a bunch of other things I have yet to document.

 **[This](https://www.atlassian.com/git/tutorials/dotfiles) was really helpful to me if you want to learn more git bare repositories.
 This mini-guide is heavily influenced by it.**